Aryesh-M/Learn/SQL Server.md

 ### Cascading referential integrity constraint
+> _Cascading refential integrity constraint allows to define the actions Microsoft SQL Server should take when a user attempts to delete or update a key to which an existing foreign key points._
+> **For example,** If you delete row with ID = 1 from tblGender table, then row with ID = 3, from tblPerson table becomes an orphan record.
+You will not be able to tell the Gender for this row.
+So, Cascading referential integrity constraint can be used to define actions Microsoft SQL Server should take when this happens.
+By default, we get an error and the DELETE or UPDATE statement is rolled back.

+> * Options when setting up Cascading refrential integrity constraint:
+>
+>  **1. No Action:** This is the default behaviour.
+No Action specifies that if an attempt is made to delete or update a row with a key referenced by foreign keys in existing rows in other tables, an error is raised and the DELETE or UPDATE is rolled back.
+>
+>  **2. Cascade:** Specifies that if an attempt is made to delete or update a row with a key referenced by foreign keys in existing rows in other tables, all rows containing those foreign keys are also deleted or updated.
+>
+> **3. Set NULL:** Specifies that if an attempt is made to delete or update a row with a key referenced by foreign key in existing rows in other tables, all rows containing those foreign keys are set to NULL.
+>
+> **4. Set Default:** Specifies that if an attempt is made to delete or update a row with a key referenced by foreing key in existing rows in other tables, all rows containing those foreign keys are set to default values.
+>
+>

 ### Identity Column in SQL Server
 ### How to get the last generated identity column value in SQL
 ### Unique key constraint